 - Do not compost invasive Phragmites in your backyard composter.
 Both seeds and rhizomes (horizontal plant stems growing underground) can survive and grow in compost, unless high enough temperatures are reached to kill the reproducing structures.
 Contact your local municipality to determine if plant material can be brought to their composting facility.
 Ontario composting facilities monitor the compost process and meet provincially regulated temperature requirements.

 - If you have any information about the illegal importing, distribution or sale of invasive Phragmites, report it immediately to the MNRF TIPS line at 1-877-TIPS-MNR (847-7667) toll-free anytime.
 You can also call Crime Stoppers anonymously at 1-800-222-TIPS (8477).

-- If you’ve seen invasive Phragmites or other invasive species in the wild, please contact the toll free Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario to report a sighting.
+- If you’ve seen Invasive Phragmites or other invasive species in the wild, please contact the Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario to report a sighting.

 This factsheet may be reproduced for non-commercial purposes.

 Header photo by Wasyl Bakowsky.